michael105/codepage_converter/README.md

-I wouldn't recommend using this in a security relevant context, it's not written for security.
+I wouldn't recommend using this in a security relevant context, it's not written for security, BOM characters could get a problem.

 <pre>